I’ve decided to compile a full list of Amazon FBA courses that are beginner-friendly, for those looking to start their journey in

 I tend to write things as they are.
 I don’t sugar coat.
 This really is a no BS zone.
 Thousands of people read my blog every month and appreciate that standpoint.
 In a world of social media fakeness, I am a dose of realism

-Selling on Amazon isn’t easy.
+Selling on Amazon is NOT easy.
 Yes – the hype is there with these courses.
 But it’s not easy.
 It’s not exactly hard either.
 It’s just that you have to be committed to learn and work, like any business really.
 It is

-I’ve literally never heard of an overnight success story, and it took me almost 2 years to reach a full time income on Amazon.
+I’ve literally never heard of an overnight success story, and it took me almost 2 years to reach a full-time income on Amazon after I launched a product.
 Mind you, that was starting with minimum capital too.
 There’s your first dose of my realistic standpoint.
 This process takes time, and yes, some money too.

 Let’s get into the list…